securitytxt/security-txt/draft-foudil-securitytxt.md

 but SHOULD follow redirects within the same domain name (but not different subdomain on the same domain).

-This does not apply to resource locations that appear within the file.
+The guidance regarding redirects SHOULD NOT apply to the resource locations that appear within the file.

 ## Filesystems